fatalaijon/covid-th/README.md

 The URLs are:

-* <https://covid19.th-stat.com/api/open/timeline> daily reports since 1/1/2020, including daily and cumulative values for: confirmed cases, recovered, hospitalized, and died.
-JSON format
+* <https://covid19.th-stat.com/json/covid19v2/getTimeline.json> daily reports since 1/1/2020, including daily and cumulative values for: confirmed cases, recovered, hospitalized, and died.
+Not a very RESTful name for the file.
-* <https://covid19.th-stat.com/api/open/today> today's report, same format as the timeline (above).
+* <https://covid19.th-stat.com/json/covid19v3/getTodayCases.json> today's report, same format as the timeline (above).

+Old URLs.
+They don't seem to offer this data any more:

-* <https://covid19.th-stat.com/api/open/cases> data for each case, including gener, nationality, province, district, date confirmed, and quarantine date (if any).
+* <https://covid19.th-stat.com/api/open/cases> data for each case, including gender, nationality, province, district, date confirmed, and quarantine date (if any).
 Reverse chronological order.
 Dataset is **large** due to redundant encoding of both Thai and English for fields and use of full location names instead of codes.
 JSON format.
 * <https://covid19.th-stat.com/api/open/area> a single JSON record containing the following (including typo and unnecessary backslashes):

 ```json